 The whole organisation, and every member of staff, is responsible for fulfilling corporate parenting duties.

-As a collegiate institution based on a partnership of 11 colleges, 2 research institutions, and 50 learning centres spread across the Highlands and Islands, Moray, and Perthshire, the university plan specifically focuses on collaborative work and the coordination of actions.
+As a collegiate institution based on a partnership of 11 colleges, 2 research institutions, and 50 learning centres spread across the Highlands and Islands, Moray, and Perthshire, the UHI plan specifically focuses on collaborative work and the coordination of actions.
 Each college and research institution will have its own individual Corporate Parenting Plan reflecting its distinctive, local context and working in conjunction with the overarching university plan.

-The university are committed to ensuring care experienced young people are fully supported during their time with us, to enable them to successfully complete their course and undergo a worthwhile experience throughout their student journey.
+UHI are committed to ensuring care experienced young people are fully supported during their time with us, to enable them to successfully complete their course and undergo a worthwhile experience throughout their student journey.

 Below are links to the Corporate Parenting Plans of each of our academic partners.